 I’m knee-deep in a big writing project with a really tight deadline.
 Perhaps during peak #nanowrimo I was banking more raw words, but this project is asking for a finished product rather than a first draft.
 I’m certain that for me this is a new level of text generation and re-tooling, and thought I’d share the process that seems to be working in getting it done.

 Note that my current project is non-fiction and requires research, my process may not generalise to other forms.
 Also, it’s very structured, even modular – 100 pieces, each on a different topic – and the process reflects this.
 That said, all longer-form writing benefits from a level of structure, so you don’t need to swim around in mud more than is absolutely necessary.
-Maybe on another occasion I’ll write about developing concepts and structure; this is about generating content and bringing it to completion.
+Maybe on another occasion I’ll write about developing concepts and structure – and on the far side of the process, dealing with revisions from editors or collaborators; this is about generating content and bringing it to a submittable state.

 So.
 I have a bunch of sections and I know what topics they need to cover.
 I put this structure straight into Scrivener, but you could use the free Apple Notes, Evernote, a text document with folding, or I suppose a Google/Word document with a TOC.
 I recommend something where all of your content will be in one place but it’s easy to just focus on one part at a time; you want to be mostly undistracted, but from time to time will need to quickly reference something from elsewhere, even for a project as modular as mine (if not, I question whether you are working on a single piece of work at all).